 Our thanks go to them for without the bus fanatics who preserve the vehicles we would not have such a fine range of products on offer.

-It is now 2017 and Junction Ten has moved on, having trialled some Handy Shoppers at the bus rallies I was invited to attend some craft shows which has lead to another side of Junction Ten – dog coats, bags and heirloom shawls and patchwork quilts.
-Both the bags and dog coats will be available in the shop over the coming months.
+It is now 2017 and Junction Ten has moved on, having trialled some Handy Shoppers at the bus rallies I was invited to attend some craft shows which has lead to another side of Junction Ten – yarns, bags and heirloom shawls and patchwork quilts.
+Both the bags and the yarns will be available in the shop over the coming months.
 The shawls and quilts are made to order.

 Geoff, a Grade A Driving Instructor has also opened for business as Junction Ten Driver Training – you may see him in his white polo in the Crawley/Horley area